Is there a definitive How To Bet On Horse Racing ‘bible’ that Australian punters can refer to that will ensure profitable punting?

-But before we dwell more on the betting strategies for horse racing, let’s have a quick overview of the different betting types.
+But before we dwell more on the betting strategies for horse racing tips, let’s have a quick overview of the different betting types, check it here for horse racing tips for tomorrow.
 When many new punters ask how to bet on Horse Racing in Australia, they are not sure of the betting types available to them.

 Most have just a basic knowledge of bet types but quite often have doomed-to-lose horse racing betting strategies – such as boxing a number of Horse Tips in a trifecta – handed down by some influential but not-so-wise punters over the years.

-If you want to bet on Racing Tips Australia profitably, here’s a checklist of what you need to know:
+If you want to bet on horse racing profitably, here’s a checklist of horse racing tips in Australia that you need to know:

 - Understand the different bet types

 - Set aside a real bank